 - Donkey Kong 64: each Kong had a three point combo.
 Donkey Kong could perform his combo with just two button presses, since the first hit was a double-attack, making it a curious example.

-- In the Metal Gear series, the 3D instalments have a 3 hit combo as the basic close quarters attack, consisting of 2 punches and a kick that will knock to the ground instantly any non-boss character.
+- In the Metal Gear series, the 3D installments have a 3-hit combo as the basic close quarters attack, consisting of 2 punches and a kick that will knock to the ground instantly any non-boss character.